alanorth/github-pages-2015/README.md

 # Using GitHub Pages

 This is a presentation I gave to the ILRI, Kenya Research Methods Group about using GitHub Pages.
-The audience was non technical, so I tried to just give the basics and pique interest.
+The audience was non technical, so I tried to just give the basics, background on git, and pique interest.

 You can view the presentation on GitHub Pages [here](https://alanorth.github.io/github-pages-2015).